-The generators deployed on site are back-up only and are not anticipated to operate in excess of 500 hours per annum.
-Therefore, the generators are exempt from complying with the emission limit values subject to Section 13(3) of the Medium Combustion Plant (MCP) Regulations.
+The generators are for backup only and are not anticipated to operate in excess of 500 hours per annum.
+Therefore, the generators as proposed are exempt from complying with the emission limit values subject to Section 13(3) of the Medium Combustion Plant (MCP) Regulations.